Table of Contents

 Setting up the database

-Let’s now use Prisma, to initialize a SQLite database and create a User model.
+Let’s now use Prisma to initialize an SQLite database and create a User model.

-In our schema.prisma file, we will create a simple User model with an email and password fields.
+file, we will create a simple User model with email and password fields.

 We can generate the Prisma client and apply our schema changes to the database by running

-In an authentication-authorization flow, after a user successfully logs in, the server generates a JWT that contains some user’s information and sends it back to the client.
-The client then stores this token in a cookie or local storage and sends it along with every request to the server; which can then verify the token and grant access to protected resources/information.
+In an authentication-authorization flow, after a user successfully logs in, the server generates a JWT that contains some user information and sends it back to the client.
+The client then stores this token in a cookie or local storage and sends it along with every request to the server, which can then verify the token and grant access to protected resources/information.

 Here is a simple diagram of how JWT works:

 Now that we understand how JWT works let’s create our authentication pages.